 - each Customer with a Demand greater than 10 MW and which is connected to the Distribution System, and

 - each Generator with Independent Generating Plant with a Registered Capacity of 2 MW and greater

+each Aggregator

 must act reasonably and in good faith.

-OC2.5.3 (c) The TSO must, in relation to all matters to be undertaken pursuant to this OC2, including (without limitation) the co-ordination of Generators' or Interconnector Owners’ Outages, act reasonably and in good faith in the discharge of its obligations.
+OC2.5.3 (c) The TSO must, in relation to all matters to be undertaken pursuant to this OC2, including (without limitation) the co-ordination of Generators', Aggregators’ or Interconnector Owners’ Outages, act reasonably and in good faith in the discharge of its obligations.

 OC2.5.4 Where in this OC2 there are references to outages of CCGT Modules, such provisions only apply where the Power Station Agreement and/or Generating Unit Agreement relating to the CCGT Installation of which the CCGT Module forms part so provides.